-22 Q. WHAT IS THE PURPOSE OF YOUR TESTIMONY?
+2 O. WHAT IS THE PURPOSE OF YOUR TESTIMONY?

-I am AEP Ohio's overall policy witness supporting AEP Ohio's position that CSP and OPCo should be allowed to collect their capacity costs from Competitive Retail Electric Service (CRES) providers.
+A. I am AEP Ohio's overall policy witness supporting AEP Ohio's position that it should be allowed to collect its capacity costs from Competitive Retail Electric Service (CRES) providers.
 AEP Ohio maintains that its position is consistent with the terms and conditions in the existing PJM Interconnection, LLC (PJM) Reliability Assurance Agreement (RAA), as further discussed by Company witness Horton.
-I have also been advised by counsel that, under the terms of the RAA, the wholesale capacity rate to be charged by CSP and OPCo to CRES providers should be decided not by the Commission, but rather in a case that is currently pending rehearing at FERC.
-Nonetheless, as directed by the Public Utilities Commission of Ohio's (Commission) August 11, 2011 Entry, the Companies' testimony and exhibits will provide the Commission with the necessary evidence regarding the appropriate capacity cost and a fair compensation mechanism pertaining to capacity charges to be paid by CRES providers for use of AEP Ohio's capacity.
-Additionally, I will explain why it is important that neither shareholders nor non-shopping customers should subsidize CRES providers in their use of AEP Ohio capacity.
+I have also been advised by counsel that, under the terms of the RAA, the wholesale capacity rate to be charged by the Company to CRES providers should be decided not by the Commission, but rather in a case that is currently pending rehearing at FERC.
+Nonetheless, as directed by the Public Utilities Commission of Ohio's (Commission) March 7, 2012 Entry, the Company's testimony and exhibits, as updated from the filing made on August 31, 2011, will provide the Commission with the necessary evidence regarding the appropriate capacity cost and a fair compensation mechanism pertaining to capacity charges to be paid by CRES providers for use of AEP Ohio's capacity.
+Additionally, I will explain why it is important that neither shareholders nor nonshopping customers should subsidize CRES providers in their use of AEP Ohio capacity.
 My testimony is supported by other witnesses testifying on behalf of AEP Ohio in these proceedings and takes into account AEP Ohio's comments and reply comments previously filed in this proceeding, Case No. 10-2929-EL-UNC (Capacity Charges) case.